Department of English

 The written exam must be completed during the semester prior to the one that you intend to have the test-out credit applied.
 Students who pass the written exam by earning 80% or higher will take the oral exam on the Friday prior to the start of the semester that they intend any test-out credit earned to be applied.
 Alternate dates cannot be offered, so students must plan ahead.

-The next available semester for test-out is spring 2023; details on this semester’s process are available here:
+The next available semester for test-out is fall 2024; details on this semester’s process are available here:

-- The spring 2023 written exam must be taken online between October 3 and December 9, 2022.
+- The fall 2024 written exam must be taken online between March 1 and June 28, 2024.
 You must earn 80% or higher on the written exam to proceed to the oral exam.

-- The spring 2023 oral exam will be held in Ross Hall on Friday, January 13, 2023.
-You must earn 80% or higher on the oral exam to earn credit for completing SP CM 212.
+- The fall 2024 oral exam will be held in Ross Hall on Friday, August 23, 2024.
+You must earn 80% or higher on the oral exam to earn credit for completing Sp Cm 212.

 Registration Process & Deadlines

-- The spring 2023 test-out exam registration deadline is Friday, November 11, 2022.
-You can register by completing the SP CM 212 Test-Out Registration Form – Spring 2023.
+- The fall 2024 test-out exam registration deadline is noon on Friday, May 3, 2024.
+You can register by completing the Sp Cm 212 Test-Out Registration Form – Fall 2024.

 - Once you register and your application has been reviewed, you will receive an email confirmation.
 You will also be added to a Canvas site with further details about the test-out written exam and oral exam.
 Reservations are limited to the first 24 students to apply for each semester.